cagrispan/LanceSolidarioAPI/README.md

     directory: auction-cancel/app   command: node index.es6
     ```

++   To use the second method you will need a service manager.
+We highly recommend you to use pm2, if this is your choise
-+   To use this method with pm2 you will need to install it, you can do this wih npm just running this command:
+    the first thing to do will be install it.
+You easily can do this with npm, you just need running this command:

     ```
     npm install pm2 -g